yusdacra/neonment/CONTRIBUTING.md

 # Contributing

 Welcome!
-This project accepts any kind of contribution, be it code, assets, documentation or localization.
+This project accepts any kind of contribution, be it code, assets, documentation, testing or localization.
 You are expected to follow the guidelines below for any contribution regardless of size.
 If you have questions after reading this document please ask them on Matrix / Discord.